theffapanda/MCC-Troubleshooting/README.md

 **Download and run the .bat file in this repo to clear your cache / credential manager**.
 Step by step listed out below.

 Typical cause of this issue is an Xbox Session loop - basically the server cant confirm you’re logged in or not.
 A simple log in/out can resolve this in most cases.

 If a relog doesn’t resolve the issue for you, you can try clearing all of your XBL Session keys using the provided ClearCredentials.bat file.

 Relaunch MCC and log back in

 You can also manually delete these entries in the Credential Manager.
 The above batch file saves you a lot of manual effort, but here’s how to do it manually.

 Open Credential Manager, Navigate to Windows Credentials, and find and delete every key containing “XBL”.
 Delete them by clicking the dropdown error and clicking “Remove”.
 343 has acknowledged this issue and in addition to the steps above suggest clearing your web cache.
+My provided script does this for you.

 <img width="1060" height="941" alt="brave_H6gHs3zkGy" src="https://github.com/user-attachments/assets/63a70d1d-c45a-4f0f-9149-3838dc4a086d" />